mieweb/docs/content/functions/portal-management/linking-users-for-portal-access.md

 {{% /note %}}

 6. If the user does not have two roles listed in their user account:
-    1. Begin typing the user's last name into the <strong>Patient Name</strong> field.
+    a.
+Begin typing the user's last name into the <strong>Patient Name</strong> field.
 Using the autocomplete, select the user.
-    2. Using the dropdown, set the user's role to <strong>Self</strong> and/or <strong>Portal/NoMoreClipboard User</strong>, depending on current configurations.
+    b.
+Using the dropdown, set the user's role to <strong>Self</strong> and/or <strong>Portal/NoMoreClipboard User</strong>, depending on current configurations.
-    3. Click the <strong>Add</strong> button for each role added.
+    c.
+Click the <strong>Add</strong> button for each role added.
 7. After all changes have been made, click the <strong>Submit</strong> button.

 {{% tip %}}